 Specialization Areas

-The following are specialization areas available for the M.A. program in communication studies.
+The following are specialization areas available for the MA program in communication studies.

 Interpersonal Communication and Relationships

 This area of specialization is centered on theory complemented by strength in quantitative and qualitative research methods.
 It focuses on scholarly issues that arise from face-to-face, everyday communication practices.
-It emphasizes personal relationship and family processes, identity construction, persuasion, and culture.
+It emphasizes personal relationships and family processes, identity construction, persuasion, and culture.

 The goal of the program is to produce scholars who possess sophisticated knowledge of theory and methodology, who are careful consumers of theories and methods, and who can develop their own approaches to communication phenomena.
 The program emphasizes systematic analysis of the forms, functions, and meanings of messages within various contexts.
-Its broad social-scientific orientation springs from the belief that many methodological approaches are appropriate to studying and building theoretical explanations of communication.
+Its broad social-scientific orientation springs from the belief that many methodological approaches are appropriate for studying and building theoretical explanations of communication.

-Advisors and committee members work closely with individual students to select courses from the Department of Communication Studies and other University departments, and to plan teaching and research experiences that prepare students for the employment they seek after graduation.
+Advisors and committee members work closely with individual students to select courses from the Department of Communication Studies and other university departments, and to plan teaching and research experiences that prepare students for the employment they seek after graduation.

 Media History and Culture

 Like the department's other graduate programs, media studies has a strong interdisciplinary flavor.
-Students draw not only on allied areas in the Department of Communication Studies but on fields across the University.
+Students draw not only on allied areas in the Department of Communication Studies but on fields across the university.

 Learning Outcomes